Antoine L'Estage: Rally

 Antoine L'Estage was born into the world of rally.
 As a young boy, he and his siblings would watch their father compete as a driver.
 He started racing in 1995 at the Rallye de Quebec in regional events.
 He won Rookie of the year for the 2001 season for the Canadian Rally Championship.
 He won the Canadian championship in 2006, 2007, and eight in a row from 2010 to 2017, coming second to Patrick Richard in 2004, 2008 and 2009.
 In 2011, he broke the record of most wins at Défi St-Agathe Rallye (previously set by John Buffum) when he won the event for the sixth time in seven years.
 In 2014 he became the first 7-time champion as well as the first driver in the history of the CRC to win all six events in the same season.

-Beginning the 2015 season, Antoine L'Estage joined the Subaru Rally Team Canada (SRTC) and became the driver of the SRTC 2015 Subaru WRX STI with anticipation of being the quickest car, driver and team to ever compete in the CRC.
-Subaru Rally Team Canada is managed in cooperation with Rocket Rally Racing (RRR) and Patrick Richard, based out of Squamish, BC.
-The SRTC 2015 Subaru WRX STI was developed at the RRR facility.